JahnJahn123/JahnJahn123/README.md

 - 👋 Hi, I’m @JahnJahn123
-- 👀 I’m interested in engineering and food
+- 👀 I’m interested in  food
-- 🌱 I’m currently learning in high school
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+-  💞️ I’m looking to collaborate
 - 📫 You can reach me whenever you need.

 <!---